Smithsonian/MitoPilot/README.md

 # Overview

+Please see the [documentation
+site](https://smithsonian.github.io/MitoPilot/) for more details.

-MitoPilot is a package for the assembly and annotation of mitochondrial genomes from genome skimming data.
+MitoPilot is a package for the assembly and annotation of mitochondrial genomess from genome skimming data.
 The core application consists of a [Nextflow](https://www.nextflow.io/docs/latest/index.html) pipeline that is wrapped in an R package, which includes an R-Shiny graphical interface to monitor and interact with processing parameters and